 The intricate carvings and sculptures of these two temples are fascinating.
 The highlight of the Thai temple is the largest gold Buddha in Thailand which sits in a blessed position enclosed on the flanks by a shell structure 👨🎓

-March and April are the hottest and most humid period of the year, so if you can't handle heat very well, avoid visiting during this time.
-The air quality may be a bit better during this time though it's not guaranteed 🎓
+If you cannot tolerate excessive heat, avoid visiting Sangkhlaburi during March and April, the hottest and most humid periods of the year.
+The air quality may be somewhat better during this time, though it's not guaranteed 🎓

-: In a way that is likely to have a strong or far-reaching effect.
+: in a manner that is apt to exert a potent or extensive impact

 Hello, I am Professor Bear and I travel by choice.
 I will take you on a journey to a new place every time and give an immersive experience by telling the history and giving you a detailed tour.
 Join me for an unforgettable travel experience of your life.